The Leaders in Quality and

 • Workmanship standards

 In some cases, the design transfer may come before validation when your ability to produce a prototype or production-level device cannot be achieved in another manner.
-If that’s the case, you’ll need to perform another design review during the design transfer process and create a cross-functional team that includes representatives from Engineering, Manufacturing, Materials Management, Quality, and Business Development.
+If that’s the case, you will need to perform another design review during the design transfer process and create a cross-functional team that includes representatives from engineering, manufacturing, materials management, quality, and business development.
 A design transfer checklist will help you ensure that nothing is forgotten.

-You would be forgiven for not being able to articulate the difference between a design history file (DHF), device master record (DMR), and a device history record (DHR).
 These records, while confusingly similar in name, are quite different in purpose and are cornerstones of the design control process.
-It’s vitally important you don’t conflate them.
-Before we talk about each of them, here’s a quick primer on how they differ.
+It is vitally important you don’t conflate them.
+Before we talk about each of them, here is a quick primer on how they differ.

 Design History Files and Records